 White Dalton Motorcycle Solicitors understand there are many similarities between motorcyclists and cyclists with the problems they face on the road.
-We offer legal assistance to cyclists looking to commence a cycle accident claims if you have been knocked off your bike.
+We offer legal assistance to cyclists looking to commence a cycle accident claim if you have been knocked off your bike and wish to claim for injuries and damaged bicycle and kit.

+Cyclists are even more vulnerable than motorcyclists as even low speed accidents can result in serious injuries.
 In comparison to motorcycles, cyclists cannot move off very quickly, at roundabouts for example.
 Between 2009 and 2013, 15 per cent of pedal cyclist KSI casualties occurred as a result of the motor vehicle involved in the accident moving off as the pedal cyclist was going ahead at a roundabout.
+Being involved in a bicycle accident can not only result in personal injuries but can also have long lasting psychological effects.

 Cycle Accident Statistics